| || member for 5 years, 7 months, 1 day|

 We are the Dexter Trail Questers.
 We are a group of ladies interested in history and historical things.
 We have adopted as our current "project" the logging, verifying and photographing of each gravestone in Fairview Cemetery, Dansville MI.
 All visible stones in Fairview Cemetery as of July 2013 have been photographed.
-We are a very cooperative organization so any time a "family member" seeks a memorial they are interested in maintaining but "owned" by DT Quester, please, notify us and we will be happy to transfer ownership.
+We are a very cooperative organization so any time a "family member" seeks a memorial they are interested in maintaining but "owned" by DT Quester, please, notify us by using by using the "EDIT TAB ONLY" and we will be happy to transfer ownership.
 Also, we are looking for family stories of the people buried in Fairview so if there are any out there floating around in cyberspace, please pass them onto us!
 We have gotten an "historical" designation to the cemetery and had a great dedication ceremony Oct.
 3, 2010.|

 We are now working on getting records and photos for other cemeteries in the Dansville, Williamston, White Oak, and Stockbridge areas.

 NOTE: Our organization is now cleaning markers and resetting some "tablet" markers-depending on damage.
 For more information, please email us.

 DO NOT email us for any memorial requests, use edit tab ONLY.

 It provides a link to the memorial, making quick and smooth transactions.
 Thank you.

 USE EDIT TAB ON THE MEMORIAL PAGE FOR ALL TRANSFERS, ADDITIONS OR CORRECTIONS.
 Requests not made this way will be deleted.